brightgao1/Win32TypingPracticeApp/README.md

   I made this project to learn Win32, hence why I essentially implemented BS_AUTORADIOBUTTON instead of using it, as well as a trie for searching fonts.
 Ik some of the stuff I did was overkill, note that it was just for learning purposes.

   I programmed this in late 2024/early 2025.
-Unfortunately didn't have git at that time (and didn't use GH).
+Unfortunately didn't use GH at the time.

-  **I do NOT add new features or work on this project anymore.**
+  **I do NOT add new features or work on this project anymore.
+I do use my own app (and only my app) to practice typing nowadays.**
 ### Usage
   Just clone and open the Visual Studio solution (.sln) file, then compile.
   Or u can just run the exe in x64/Release/BrightType1.1.exe, ensuring text folder (containing quotes.txt & fonts.txt) is in the same directory as exe.